 Related reading: Bangkok Bank wrongly accuses women of breaking ATM

 4. If you have problems outside Thailand, it can be frustrating getting your problem fixed by phone.
 The last time I went to the US, my new ATM card didn’t work, even though they had assured me it would.

 When I called Bangkok Bank, I was put on hold for more than 15 minutes, spoke to two people who didn’t speak much English and didn’t make much of an attempt to help me and then was told “Call back in two weeks”.

 Luckily I could borrow money from my Dad but a lot of people might not have that option.
-Strangely though, after three days, my ATM card miraculously started working and I was able to access my money.
+Strangely though, after three days, my ATM card miraculously started working and I was able to access my Bangkok Bank account.
 I was not, however, thrilled with their staff’s attitude when I needed help.

 Consequently, as I said, I have been keeping most of my money in the US.
 I have however found an account with another Thai bank that will pay me the same interest that Thais get, so I have switched my savings account to them.

 All in all, I’m actually in two minds about Bangkok Bank.
 Their customer service at the counters is excellent and they have branches everywhere.
-But, I can get the same services at several other Thai banks for either cheaper fees or a higher interest rate on savings, so there is a good chance I will probably eventually switch my remaining accounts to another Thai bank.
+But, as I can get the same services at several other Thai banks for cheaper fees, there is a good chance I will eventually switch my remaining accounts to another Thai bank.